wdi-atx-12/collaborative-coding/reflections.md

 ### Thought's on Effective Navigation In Pair Programming

--The Navigator is the one taking instruction from the Driver -A good Navigator should be concerned about the following:
+- The Navigator is the one taking instruction from the Driver
+- A good Navigator should be concerned about the following:
     1. A clean and safe environment (physically)
     2. Providing a consistent environment (both physically clean and in the design).
--Both the Nav and the Driver need to ensure that they share the same goals, as well as the same directives.
+- Both the Nav and the Driver need to ensure that they share the same goals, as well as the same directives.
--"Lets start with a test for this" is actually some the Nav should say -A good Nav will allow the driver some time to figure out any mistakes in the code.
+- "Lets start with a test for this" is actually some the Nav should say
+- A good Nav will allow the driver some time to figure out any mistakes in the code.
--A large number of interruptions due to unfamiliarity with the code may indicate the need to switch roles.
+- A large number of interruptions due to unfamiliarity with the code may indicate the need to switch roles.

 ### Roles for Nav and Driver